-- 1. All key officers and members of the board are required to attend, at least once a year, a program on corporate governance conducted by training providers that are duly accredited by the Securities and Exchange Commission (SEC) or Bangko Sentral ng Pilipinas (BSP); - 2.
+- All key officers and members of the board are required to attend, at least once a year, a program on corporate governance conducted by training providers that are duly accredited by the Securities and Exchange Commission (SEC) or Bangko Sentral ng Pilipinas (BSP); The orientation program for firsttime directors be for at least eight (8) hours, while the annual continuing training be for at least four (4) hours. - 2.
 A Director shall, before his assumption of office or within a period of six (6) months from date of election, is required to attend a seminar on corporate governance which shall be conducted by a private or government institute duly accredited by the BSP and SEC. - 3.
 If necessary, funds shall be allocated by the CFO or its equivalent officer for the purpose of conducting an orientation program or workshop to effectively implement this Revised Manual.
 The Bank's Training Office shall include in its annual budget the cost of conducting such orientation or workshop for this purpose.